winitzki/scall/tutorial/programming_dhall.md

   | ???  -- And so on.
 >
 ```
-We will also need to define `Functor` and `Foldable` typeclass instances for the chosen functor `P`.
+We will also need to define `Functor` and `Foldable` typeclass evidence values for the chosen functor `P`.
-(Later chapters in this book show general procedures for defining such typeclass instances for all functors `P` of the required form.)
+(Later chapters in this book show general procedures for defining such evidence values for all functors `P` of the required form.)

 The next step is to define suitable functions `coalg : X → P X` and `alg : P Y → Y` such that the code of `f` is equivalent to `hylo coalg alg`.
 The function `coalg` prepares the arguments for the recursive calls, and the function `alg` performs the post-processing after the recursive calls are done: